 MAM is committed to extending a radical welcome to rural and tribal communities and under-resourced populations in our city and state.
 Admission is always FREE at MAM and many of our programs are free as well.
 Our goal is to remove barriers to access and engagement with contemporary art for people of all ages and abilities.

 Interested in becoming a part of it all?
 Become a docent!
 Click here to learn more.

 MAM volunteer docents lead hundreds of schoolchildren, adults, and special groups through exhibitions each year.
-MAM’s education team offers monthly trainings for those interested in becoming docents.
-These trainings are happening virtually via Zoom.
-Year-round docent enhancement sessions occur on Zoom on the first Tuesday of each month, 11 AM to 12:30 PM.
+Those interested in becoming docents may attend MAM’s monthly docent enhancement sessions.
+These meetings are in-person on the second Tuesday of each month.
 Join us to build community, make new friends, and share our love of art.
 MAM will provide the necessary tools, skills, and practice for docents.
 No previous experience is necessary.
 Volunteer today!
 Contact Kay Grissom-Kiely at email@example.com.